 A $15,000 pay rise, directed thoughtfully, is worth two to three years of retirement.
 Left to lifestyle creep, it's worth zero.

 The maths isn't harsh — it's clarifying.
 Knowing what your decisions are actually worth in years of freedom is exactly the kind of information that makes the difference between a retirement that happens when you hope and one that happens later than you imagined.
+If you're wondering whether it's too late to start optimising, see no retirement savings at 35 — is it too late?.

 Update your ExitAge every time something changes.
 Your pay rise is a good time to start.